LoyolaChicagoBooks/introcs-csharp/rst/classexamples.rst

 A common newbie error is to make things into instance variables, just because you can, when an old-fashioned local variable is all that you need.
-It is good to have variables leave the programmer's consciousness when they are no longer needed, as a local variable should.
+It is good to have variables leave the programmer's consciousness when they are no longer needed, as a local variable does.
-An instance variable lingers on.
+An instance variable lingers on, leaving extra places to make errors.

 Go ahead and make the changes: create project Game inside the current solution.
 Have a class Game for the Game instance, with instance variable ``big`` and method ``Play``.

-You still need a static main method to first create the Game object.
+You still need a static ``Main`` method to first create the Game object.
 You could prompt the user for the value for ``big`` to send to the constructor.
 Once you have an object, you can call *instance method* ``Play``.
 What about parameters?
 What needs to change?